1. Membership of a board of studies

 Minutes of meetings will be recorded by the Secretary and approved by the Chair before circulation.
 The minutes of a previous meeting must be approved by the Board and signed by the Chair.
 The Secretary will advise the Secretary of Senate of any items from the minutes of the Board which need to be placed on the agenda of Senate at least fourteen days before the meeting at which they are to be considered.

-12. Amendments to star
+12. Amendments to standing orders

 Any proposal for an amendment to Standing Orders will be referred to Senate who will receive the views of all Boards of Studies before reaching any decision.
 An amendment may be made by a simple majority of Senate and will take effect after the meeting of Senate at which the amendment is approved.

-13. Suspension of Standing Orders
+13. Suspension of standing orders

 Any one or more of the Standing Orders may be suspended at any meeting so far as regards any business at such meeting upon a motion duly proposed and seconded, without debate, provided a majority of members present and voting so decide.